neondatabase/website/content/docs/import/migrate-aws-dms.md

 endpoint=ep-curly-term-54009904$abcd1234efgh5678
 ```

 You can obtain the `endpoint_id` value and password from your connection string.
 The `endpoint_id` has an `ep-` prefix and appears similar to this: `ep-curly-term-54009904`.
 For information about why this format is required for the password, see [Connection errors](https://neon.tech/docs/connect/connection-errors#the-endpoint-id-is-not-specified).
-AWS DMS srequires the [Option D workaround](https://neon.tech/docs/connect/connection-errors#d-specify-the-endpoint-id-in-the-password-field) that is deribed on that page.
+AWS DMS srequires the [Option D workaround](https://neon.tech/docs/connect/connection-errors#d-specify-the-endpoint-id-in-the-password-field) that is described on that page.
 </Admonition>

 11. Select **Create endpoint**.